 B.Sc.
 Burcharest, PhD British Columbia - Assistant Professor

 B.Sc.
-Moratuwa, MES, PhD Western, P.Eng - Assistant Professor
+Moratuwa, MES, PhD Western, P.Eng. - Associate Professor

 BE Changsha, M.Sc.
 Peking, PhD Waterloo - Professor